Layout Grids

 Desktop design tools have fairly dense interfaces when optimized for productivity and speed.
 With such a dense interface, an 8px scale doesn’t provide enough granularity.

-Every value should be divisible by four, including element sizes (images, fields, tables, buttons, etc.), margins, paddings, and line-heights, except for the font sizes and icons, as making them a multiple of four may negatively affect their look.
-Our grid is definitely on the more granular end of the scale, especially compared to the 8px grid you might see included within many modern marketing websites.
+Every value should be divisible by four, including element sizes (images, fields, tables, buttons, etc.), margins, paddings, and line heights, except for the font sizes and icons, as making them a multiple of four may negatively affect their look.
+Our grid is definitely on the more granular end of the scale, especially compared to the 8px grid included within many modern marketing websites.
 Building denser interfaces requires a high level of fidelity, a fidelity provided by a more granular grid.

 1920px resolution